Know your rights when facing credit card fraud

 The bottom line

-Credit card fraud has been rising for some years now as digital technologies provide new avenues for fraudsters, in addition to the old-fashioned ways of getting your information from your physical card.
+Credit card fraud has been rising for years now as digital technologies provide new avenues for fraudsters, in addition to the old-fashioned ways of getting your information from your physical card.
 You have various rights to deal with the fallouts, but it’s best to be vigilant to begin with.